Simpsons Already Did It: Plot

-Cartman shows Kyle, Stan and Tweek an advertisement he found for "Sea People".
+Cartman shows Kyle, Stan and their new friend Tweek an advertisement he found for "Sea People".
 Cartman imagines them to be a race similar to mermaids.
-He convinces everyone to chip in to buy them.
+He convinces everyone to buy them.
 Butters, in his alter-ego persona Professor Chaos, plots to block out the sun.
-His assistant, Dougie/General Disarray, informs him that this mirrors a plot of Mr. Burns' from The Simpsons and Butters abandons the idea.
+However, his assistant, Dougie/General Disarray, informs him that this mirrors a plot of Mr. Burns' from The Simpsons and Butters abandons the idea.

-Cartman expectantly places the Sea People in the water, but Stan reveals that they are merely brine shrimp.
-The group places the shrimp in Ms. Choksondik's coffee.
-Ms. Choksondik later dies.

-Butters decides to behead the town's central statue.
+Cartman places the Sea People in the water, but Stan reveals that they are merely brine shrimp.
+The group places the shrimp in Ms. Choksondik's coffee as, but she later dies (just as the previous said).
+Butters beheads the town's statue.
 A newscaster interprets Butters' vandalism as an homage to a similar incident in The Simpsons; the police are not investigating because they want the statue to remain headless as a tribute.

 Learning that semen was discovered in Ms. Choksondik's stomach, the boys conclude that they killed her.
 Butters devises increasingly outlandish schemes, but Dougie keeps pointing out that they have already been done on The Simpsons.

-Eventually, Chef explains the difference between "sea men/semen" and "Sea People", and that the brine shrimp did not kill their teacher.
-Cartman discovers that when the semen they recovered is added to the Sea People aquarium, it combines with the Brine Shrimp to create a race of sea people.
+Chef explains the difference between "sea men/semen" and "Sea People", and that the brine shrimp did not kill their teacher.
+Cartman discovers that when the semen they recovered is added to the Sea People aquarium, it combines with the brine shrimp to create a race of sea people.

-Butters watches every episode of The Simpsons before introducing his newest plan: a machine that replaces the centers of chocolate covered cherries with rancid mayonnaise.
+Butters watches every episode of The Simpsons twice before introducing his newest plan: a machine that replaces the centers of chocolate covered cherries with rancid mayonnaise.
 Before Butters can use his device, a Simpsons commercial announces that Bart will do the same thing in that night's episode.
 Butters snaps and hallucinates everyone as Simpsons characters.
 At the Cartman household, the boys have bought more Sea People, a larger aquarium and several gallons of semen.
 Their Sea-Ciety evolves into an ancient Greek-esque civilization that worships Cartman.

-Butters notes that the Sea-City plot is similar to that of the "Treehouse of Horror VII" short "The Genesis Tub".
+Butters gloats that the Sea-City plot is similar to that of the "Treehouse of Horror VII" short "The Genesis Tub".
 The boys note that The Simpsons has done everything, so worrying about that is pointless.
-Chef also points out that The Simpsons borrowed their ideas from a classic Twilight Zone episode, "The Little People".
+Chef also points out that The Simpsons borrowed that idea from a classic Twilight Zone episode, "The Little People".
 Butters understands and stops hallucinating.
-Some Sea People begin worshipping Tweek, leading to a holy war.
-Seconds later, they develop nuclear weapons and destroy themselves like the Futurama episode "Godfellas".
-While Kyle concludes war is inevitable, a distraught Cartman wonders "Why can't societies live in peace?!".
+Some Sea People worship Tweek, leading to a holy war.
+Seconds later, they develop nuclear weapons and destroy themselves (a plot used in the Futurama episode "Godfellas").
+While Kyle concludes war is inevitable, Cartman wonders "Why can't societies live in peace?"